-Jailed Malaysia politician 'to get royal pardon'
+Jailed Malaysia politician 'to get pardon'

-Anwar Ibrahim: Jailed Malaysian politician will get royal pardon says Mahathir
+Anwar Ibrahim, jailed Malaysian politician, will get royal pardon says Mahathir

 Malaysia's king has agreed to pardon a politician whose case has gripped national politics for two decades, says new PM Mahathir Mohamad.